 Grocery Shop + Batch Cook Meals

 I’ve come to two realizations recently: 1) I spend way too much money in Whole Foods out of convenience and 2) My eating habits fall by the wayside when I don’t batch cook on weekends.
 I have a dislike of grocery shopping and I’ve ordered Whole Foods via Instacart way too often in the past few months instead of just going to the actual grocery store and doing my shopping.
+I only ever go to the grocery store when I have my AMEX Blue Cash Preferred card with me because then I can earn rewards on what I spend.
 It also doesn’t help that I work and live near Whole Foods so on those days when I didn’t take the time to prep lunch the night before, I end up spending more money in Whole Foods on lunch and inevitably something I wasn’t even planning on purchasing ends up in my cart (I’m a sucker for these little face masks and they are often purposefully right near the check-out line).
-Going forward I plan to do much better on both of these fronts and to cut the mid-week and lunch time drop-ins at Whole Foods.
-A few hours grocery shopping and batch cooking will ensure I am eating healthier and not wasting money!
+Going forward I plan to do much better on both of these fronts and to cut the mid-week and lunchtime drop-ins at Whole Foods.
+I also plan on using discounts like a Getupside promo code to help me save some money at least when I do go grocery shopping.
+Even if it’s not a lot off, it would be way better than nothing, especially if I already know I can spend a fortune when shopping for food.
+A few hours of grocery shopping and batch cooking will ensure I am eating healthier and not wasting money!

 Prep Blog Content for the Week